Have you ever wondered how you can get free coupons by mail? It’s easier than you think.

 Rebates are having their day in the sun again with many retailers, and this different type of coupon can offer significant savings on your next purchase.

-Menards is well known for its rebates with purchase, and other retailers also offer rebates in the form of store cash like Kohls coupons and many clothing retailers.
+Menards is well known for its rebates with purchases, and other retailers also offer rebates in the form of store cash like Kohls coupons and many clothing retailers.

 These rebate savings can really add up, so be sure to keep your rebates and rewards handy for the next time you make a shopping trip.